Can HGH Decrease Menopausal Symptoms?

 Question: I just started having some mild hot flashes after taking the HGH Plus IGF-1 & IGF-2 product for just over a week.
 Could this mean that my hormones are doing SOMETHING, perhaps recharging and will even out eventually?

 Hopefully your symptoms won't become too strong and won't last very long.
-The fact that you are already experiencing what appears to be a change in your hormone levels more benefits should be forthcoming.
+The fact that you are already experiencing what appears to be a change in your hormone levels is a positive sign that more benefits should be forthcoming.

 Question: I went through menopause some years back.
 If I start using HGH will I end up going back through my menstrual cycle all over again?

 Answer: Our product will not cause you to begin ovulating again.
-Even our Estrogen & Progesterone product would not cause you to menstruate again after being in menopause for years.
+Even our EstroPro product would not cause you to menstruate again after being in menopause for years.

 Because restoring growth hormone can have a positive effect on other hormones once your HGH has improved it might possibly help to balance your female hormones slightly, and during this change you might possibly see a small amount of temporary spotting as your hormones improve and become balanced.